skx/kilua/README.md

 Select the previous buffer.        | `Ctrl-x p` or `M-left` Choose a buffer, via menu.         | `Ctrl-x b` or `Ctrl-x B`

-You can also create buffers dynamically, via lua.
-For example the following function can be called by `M-x uptime()`.
-It will run `uptime`, and show the output:
+It's worth noting that you can easily create buffers dynamically, via lua, for example the following function can be called by `M-x uptime()`, and does what you expect:

-      function uptime()
+* Select the buffer with the name `*uptime*`.
+     * If that buffer doesn't exist then create it.
+* Move to the end of the buffer.
+     * Insert the output of runing `/usr/bin/uptime` into the buffer.

+      -- Run `uptime`, and show the result in a dedicated buffer. function uptime()
           local result = select_buffer( "*uptime*" )
           if ( result == 0 ) then create_buffer( "*uptime*" )   end